petertriho/cmp-git/README.md

 an entry in the `trigger_actions` table of the config.
 The two necessary fields are the `trigger_character` and the `action`.

 Currently, `trigger_character` has to be a single character.
-Multiple actions can be used for the same charachter.
+Multiple actions can be used for the same character.
 All actions are triggered until one returns true.
 The parameters to the `actions` function are the different sources (currently `git`, `gitlab` and `github`), the completion callback, the trigger character, the parameters passed to `complete` from `nvim-cmp`, and the current git info.